devraj4522/social-freelancer-service/README.md

-# Social Freelance Client
+# FreelanceX Client
-This is the frontend for the Social Freelance App.
+This is the frontend for the FreelanceX App.
 It is built with Next JS, Tailwind CSS, Semantic UI, React, Redux, React Query, React Hook Form, Ant Design.
 User can make connection with people who are looking for work and also can manage their work with the help of work management tool.
 User can also make payment for the work with the help of Stripe.

 ## Services Built
 - [x] Social Media App